Friday, June 28, 2019

 Saturday, June 8, 2019

 The Secret Life of Pets 2 is directed by Chris Renaud and stars Patton Oswalt, Eric Stonestreet, Kevin Hart, Jenny Slate, Tiffany Haddish, Lake Bell, Nick Kroll, Dana Carvey, Ellie Kemper, Hannibal Buress, Bobby Moynihan, and Harrison Ford.
 The movie is continuing the story of Max and his pet friends, following their secret lives after their owners leave them for work or school each day.
 I did not like the first movie and the only reason I saw this one was because it was the first time Harrison Ford voiced a character in an animated movie.
 I thought that the animation has gotten better it's definitely not the prettiest animation out there, but I wasn't bothered by it.
 My favorite part of this movie was when Max goes to this farm in the countryside with his family and he meets a dog named Rooster voiced by Harrison Ford.
 Harrison Ford, I thought might sleepwalk through this voice role, but you could tell he was having a lot of fun.
 A lot of the stuff that comes out of this character's mouth was really funny.
 I also loved everything that happened in those scenes not only was it really funny, but it also taught Max to be a braver dog and that could have been a cheesy storyline, but the way they handled it was effective.
-The majority of this movie I fell is just designed to babysit children there is a lot of dumb slapstick comedy.
+The majority of this movie I feel is just designed to babysit children there is a lot of dumb slapstick comedy.
 It felt like they did not have enough material to make a feature-length movie.
 This movie is only 1 hour and 26 minutes and you can feel that the people behind the scenes just didn't have enough meat to the storylines that they had in this movie, and they wrapped it up really fast and then the movie just ends.
 It feels more like a TV episode there are three different stories going on all of which are very brief.
 Each of these characters has their own adventure and then eventually these storylines intersect for the climax of the movie, but all of this happened so fast.
 1 out of 5 stars for The Secret Life of Pets 2.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Thursday, June 6, 2019

 The Secret Life of Pets is directed by Chris Renaud and stars Louis C. K., Eric Stonestreet, Kevin Hart, Jenny Slate, Ellie Kemper, Lake Bell, Dana Carvey, Hannibal Buress, Bobby, Moynihan, Steve Coogan. and Albert Brooks.
 The plot of the movie is the quiet life of a terrier named Max is upended when his owner takes in Duke, a stray whom Max instantly dislikes.
 Within about 20 minutes it became really apparent that the movie was just going to be a series of slapstick gags and it never stops being that dogs are thrown into the air, looped around clotheslines, thrown off bridges, smacked into walls, and driving cars.
 Tons of stuff that really didn't make much sense which I would have been fine with if they kept that stuff to a minimum.
 This movie is a perfectly fine mindless entertainment cartoon throwaway movie with cute animals.
 If you're a young kid or an adult that just wants that the movie will do just fine for you, but if like me you're looking for a slightly more mature animated movie I would not watch this film.
 My biggest issue with this movie and it kept nagging me through the entire movie is that this film is almost a beat for beat ripoff of Toy Story.
 This film opens with a dog Max so excited about being With his owner he loves his owner so much life is perfect.
 Just like with Woody and Andy.
 When the owners go away all the animals come out and do their little secret society things and everything is perfect for max until a dog named Duke gets introduced and his territory is just completely ruined and life isn't the same anymore.
 Just like when Buzz Lightyear shows up.
 The two end up getting lost in the city and have to make their way back home.
 There is even a climactic chase to get to a truck.
 It even has a bit of Toy Story 2 thrown in when Max is lost in the city in this film and a group of his friends organize a search party to find him.
 Just like when Woody is taken to Al's Toy Barn and the other toys go looking for him.
 Yes aesthetically it is pets not toys and there are certain things thrown in like an underbelly organization of evil animals led by Kevin Hart as a rabbit who did everything I cannot stand in his performance.
 He does basically nothing other than scream and shout over and over again and it got very annoying.
-The movie does have likable character with the exception of Kevin Hart's character, the animation isn't great, but it is decent enough, and there are some funny jokes, just not as many as I would have liked.
+The movie does have likable characters with the exception of Kevin Hart's character, the animation isn't great, but it is decent enough, and there are some funny jokes, just not as many as I would have liked.
 I just couldn't get past the fact that Illumination Entertainment basically stole a ton of ideas from Pixar remade Toy Story with pets and it was really blatant.
 1 out of 5 stars for The Secret Life of Pets.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Wednesday, June 5, 2019